SrjAdhikari/DataStructures-And-Algorithms/08_Recursion/Recursion_Level-5/Find_The_Winner_Of_The_Circular_Game.md

 class Solution {
 public:
-    /*
-    * This function recursively determines the winner of the game by simulating the process
-    * of eliminating every k-th person in a circle until only one person remains.
-    *
-    * Parameters:
-    * - visited: A boolean vector where each element indicates if the person at that position is eliminated (true) or not (false).
-    * - n: Total number of people in the circle.
-    * - index: Current index to start counting from.
-    * - leftPerson: Number of people still remaining in the game.
-    * - k: The count to determine which person will be eliminated.
-    *
-    * Returns:
-    * - The index of the winning person.
-    */
     int findWinner(vector<bool>& visited, int n, int index, int leftPerson, int k) {
         // Base case: If only one person is left, return their index as the winner if (leftPerson == 1) {